About Al Mariam

 asd

-Professor Alemayehu G. Mariam teaches political science at California State University, San Bernardino.
-His teaching areas include American constitutional law, civil rights law, judicial process, American and California state governments, and African politics.
+Emeritus Professor Alemayehu G. Mariam taught political science at California State University, San Bernardino for three decades.
+His teaching areas included American constitutional law, civil rights law, judicial process, American and California state governments, and African politics.
 He has published two volumes on American constitutional law, including American Constitutional Law: Structures and Process (1994) and American Constitutional Law: Civil Liberties and Civil Rights (1998).
-He is the Senior Editor of the International Journal of Ethiopian Studies, a leading scholarly journal on Ethiopia.
-For the last several years, Prof. Mariam has written weekly web commentaries on Ethiopian human rights and African issues that are widely read online.
-He blogged on the Huffington post at http://www.huffingtonpost.com/alemayehu-g-mariam/ and later on open.salon until that blogsite shut down in March 2015.
+He was the Senior Editor of the International Journal of Ethiopian Studies, a leading scholarly journal on Ethiopia.
+For two decades, Prof. Mariam has been writing weekly and other commentaries on Ethiopian human rights and democracy and African issues that are widely read online.
+He blogged on the Huffington post for several years.

 Prof. Mariam played a central advocacy role in the passage of H.R.
 2003 (Ethiopia Democracy and Accountability Act of 2007) in the U.S. House of Representatives in 2007.
 Prof. Mariam also practices in the areas of criminal defense and civil litigation.
 In 1998, he argued a major case in the California Supreme Court involving the right against self-incrimination in People v.
 Peevy, 17 Cal.
 4th 1184, cert. denied, 525 U.S. 1042 (1998) which helped clarify longstanding Miranda rights issues in California criminal procedure.
 For several years, Prof. Mariam had a weekly public channel public affairs television show in Southern California called “In the Public Interest”.
 Prof. Mariam received his Ph.D. from the University of Minnesota in 1984, and his J.D. from the University of Maryland in 1988.